microsoft/code-with-engineering-playbook/continuous-integration/readme.md

 ### Infrastructure Advocated Patterns

-- You define infrastructure as code in Terraform / ARM / Ansible templates
+- You define infrastructure as code in ARM
 - Templates are repeatable cloud resource stacks with a focus on configuration sets aligned with app scaling and throughput needs.

 ### IAC Principles